 "We're looking as best we can at where we can get players in but, at the moment, it looks very much like a loan market to us," he said.
 "But that might change.

 "I think everything seems to change so dramatically at our club at times.
-I wouldn't say (the Sala deal) it is dead in the water, but it's highly unlikely at the moment.

 "I'd like to think I've got one close, but you just never know in the game.
 It's so difficult, the higher you go.